Skip to main content

 Follow us on Facebook!

-Pride 2023 Library Card Contest Winner
+Pride 2025 Library Card Contest

 Pride Library Card Collection

 In partnership with San Diego Pride and with the support of Library Foundation SD, the Pride Library Card Contest is an annual spring tradition that engages the creativity and talent of San Diego’s LGBTQ+ community and our allies.
-Every year a grand prize winner’s artwork is selected by community and their design is printed onto the Pride library card that is made available.
+Every year a grand prize winner’s artwork is selected by committee and their design is printed onto the Pride library card that is made available.

 Contest Winners